Frequently Asked Questions

 Yes.
 All puppies are microchipped through AKC Reunite.
 We pay for the chip and implantation and will help you enroll your puppy with AKC Reunite before he or she leaves.
 This ensures that you will be contacted if the puppy ever becomes lost.
 AKC Reunite will charge you a one-time fee of $20 to enroll your puppy.

 Our puppies are fed Purina ProPlan Puppy (under 1 year) – Chicken and Rice recipe.

 Puppy Culture is a program for breeders and owners to follow during the first 12 weeks of a puppy’s life.
 The experiences that a puppy has during its first 12 weeks of life will shape its’ future and often determine how dogs act as adults.
 Breeders have the ability to change the outcome of the puppy’s life during this time by doing the right things at the right time.

 Starting quickly after birth on day 3, each puppy is individually handled and worked with daily until they leave to go to their new homes.
-Yes, it is time-consuming and requires a lot of extra work but it is critical in creating a puppy which will make a well-adjusted pet that will be able to function with their owners in human society.
+Yes, it is time-consuming and requires a lot of extra work but it is critical in creating a puppy that will make a well-adjusted pet that will be able to function with its owners in human society.
 We know that the end result is worth the extra effort.

 Research has shown that dogs raised with the Puppy Culture protocol are smarter and are able to handle stressful situations better.

 Yes, it DOES require a great deal of time and a commitment on our part but the rewards are unbelievable.
 By using this program we give your puppy the best start possible.
 Click HERE to learn more about the Puppy Culture protocol.